 · Avoid xenoestrogens in plastic and body care products.
 When you must use plastic water bottles, choose BPA free ones, and look for organic skin care products.
 As a general boost to your liver's ability remove xenoestrogens, consider a simple supplement such as Thorne Research Calcium-d-Glucarate, take 1 daily.

 · Conventional hormone therapy.
 Postmenopausal hormone therapy with conventional drugs such as Premarin and Provera clearly raise the risk of breast cancer.
 It is likely that birth control pills might increase the risk also.
-Treatment with bio-identical hormone therapy might have a favorable or negligible impact on breast cancer risk.
+Treatment with bio-identical hormone therapy likely have a favorable or negligible impact on breast cancer risk.
 Bio-identical hormone therapy, particularly Estradiol applied to the skin (cream, gel or patch) appears to reduce the risk of developing breast cancer.

 · Lower your insulin levels.
 Elevated insulin levels, such as those seen in women with type 2 diabetes, are associated with increased risk: cancers seem to be well-fed by sugar, ushered into the cell by insulin.
 If your insulin levels are high, or if you have been told you are diabetic, or pre-diabetic, follow a healthy, low-carbohydrate lifestyle as described here to reduce your risk of breast cancer and to heal from diabetes.